 The man half-lowered the battle wand, then raised it again, as if he wasn’t sure where to point it.
 The ward spell was wavering again.

-“They call me that,” Siobhan admitted.
+“Some may call me that,” Siobhan admitted.
 She turned to look at the man.
 “Please don’t be alarmed.
 I mean you no harm.
-That won’t stop me if you attack first, though.”
+That will not stop me if you attack first, though.”

 The prognos turned back to meet Siobhan’s gaze.
 She swallowed.
 “Put the wand down, Gerry,” she said, her voice hard.
 “I apologize,” she said to Siobhan.
 “We did not know.”

-‘My reputation must really be getting out of hand if this is how they react.’
+‘My reputation must really be getting out of hand if this is how they react.
+I wonder if Lynwood or one of his people has been spreading tales about me.’
 Siobhan realized only then that she’d stood at some point and was looming over the woman.
 She sat down again slowly.
 “I did not tell you,” she said, trying to sound agreeable.
 “So there is no way you could have known.
 Now, we are at an impasse.
-I cannot pass your test if you cannot ask these questions, and yet, time is passing and I would like to join the meeting before it ends.”
+I cannot pass your test if you cannot ask these questions, and yet, I would like to join the meeting before it ends.”
 It was true.
 ‘Who knows what Tanya is doing or talking about with everyone else while I’m stuck here?’